mika-s/RandomPerson/RandomPersonLib/Readme.md

 This is a .NET library that creates random personal data.
 It is originally written in F# but can also be used with C# and other .NET languages.
-The library uses .NET Standard and can therefore be used with .NET Framework and .NET Core.
+The library uses .NET Standard and can, therefore, be used with .NET Framework and .NET Core.

 It can create people with the following generated data: